Luligu/matterbridge-zigbee2mqtt/README.md

 The switchList, lightList and outletList are used if you want to expose the z2m device like switch, light or outlet.

+The valveList is used if you want to expose the z2m device like a Matter Water Valve (Open/Close).
+Use it for irrigation and water valves that zigbee2mqtt exposes as switches.

 The featureBlackList allows to globally (for all devices) blacklist a z2m feature if you don't want to expose it (e.g. device_temperature).

 The deviceFeatureBlackList allows to blacklist a z2m feature for a single device if you don't want to expose it (e.g. temperature for a motion sensor).